 Near the halfway December last year, Apple has released an update very important for MacOS Sierra.
-In addition to bugs resolved and improvements made to MacOS Sierra 10.12.2, Apple decided to eliminate battery charge indicatorWhen the MacBook is not connected to a power source.
+Besides the bugs fixed and the improvements made in MacOS Sierra 10.12.2, Apple decided to eliminate battery charge indicatorWhen the MacBook is not connected to a power source.

 So people using the battery remaining time indicator (Battery Time Remaining) From the menu bar, you will not be able to enjoy this function.